Wernfried/xml-twig/README.md

 - Read only parts from XML Document

-   If you like to read only certain elements, and ignore ohters completely, use option `partial: true`:
+   If you like to read only certain elements, use option `partial: true`.
-   This sample program reads only the `root` element and `<ebook>` elements (include their children elements), other are ignored.
 The `root` element is always read.

+   This sample program reads the `root` element and `<ebook>` elements (include their children elements), and the brances to reach the element.

    ```
    const handle_ebook = [{ name: 'ebook', function: ebookHandler }];